NumaHOP/Documentation/src/appendix/glossary.md

 **Digitalization service provider**: The company(for external digitalization) or service (internal digitalization) doing the digitalization process.

-**Document Unit**: Also referred as Doc Unit or DU.
+**Document Unit**: Also referred as `Doc Unit` or `DU`.
 A Document or part of a document for collections to be processed by NumaHOP.

 **Workflow**: Steps the Document Unit takes trough NumaHOP.
 Can be defined at the project level, or the bundle level.

 **Notice**: Bibliographic meta-datas attached to a DU.

 **Condition Report**: A check of the state of the document after it was manipulated during the digitalization process.

+**Delivery**: The step where the digitalized documents are deposited into NumaHOP and attached to the correct Document Unit.

+**Import**: The step where we create the Document Unit.

 ### Grouping of Document Units.
 **Project**: A project is usually a set of documents to be digitalized by the same provider.